-• Amendments to PFRS 16, Leases - Covid-19 Related Rent Concessions - The amendments provide practical expedient to lessees from applying the requirements on lease modifications under PFRS 16 for eligible rent concessions that is a direct consequence of COVID-19 pandemic.
+• Amendment to PFRS 16, Leases - COVID-19-Related Rent Concessions beyond June 30, 2021 - In 2020, PFRS 16 was amended to provide practical expedient to lessees from applying the requirements on lease modifications for eligible rent concessions that is a direct consequence of COVID-19 pandemic.
 A lessee may elect not to assess whether eligible rent concessions from a lessor is a lease modification.
-A lessee that makes this election account for any change in lease payments resulting from the Covid-19 related rent concession the same way it would account for a change that is not a lease modification, i.e., as a variable lease payment.
-The amendments do not affect lessors.
-Earlier application of the amendments is permitted.
+A lessee that makes this election account for any change in lease payments resulting from the COVID-19 related rent concession the same way it would account for a change that is not a lease modification, e.g., as a variable lease payment.
+This amendment is effective for annual reporting periods beginning on or after June 1, 2020, with earlier application permitted, and covers eligible rent concessions until June 30, 2021.
+The Group applied the practical expedient in its financial statements for the year ended December 31, 2021.